bevyengine/bevy/release-content/release-notes/contiguous_access.md

     // `contiguous_iter_mut()` cannot ensure all invariants on the compilation stage, thus
     // when a component uses a sparse set storage, the method will return `None` for (velocity, mut position) in query.contiguous_iter_mut().unwrap() {
-        // we could also have use position.bypass_change_detection() to do even less work. for (v, p) in velocity.iter().zip(position.iter_mut()) {
+        // we could also have used position.bypass_change_detection() to do even less work. for (v, p) in velocity.iter().zip(position.iter_mut()) {
             p.0 += v.0;
         }